Understand Traffic Director client status

 - The network name that you specified when you configured Traffic Director.
 This is the network name from the forwarding rule of the routing rule map.

-To determine which clients are connected to Traffic Director, follow these instructions:
+To determine which clients are connected to Traffic Director, follow these steps:

 From an account that has the correct permissions, run this command:

-Create a new file in the YAML format with the following content, replacing
+Create a new file in the YAML format with the following content.
+Replace

 NETWORK_NAMEwith the correct values for your deployment:

-gcloudcommand-line tool.
-Substitute the path to the YAML file you created in the previous step for PATH_TO_CSDS_REQUEST_YAML_FILE.
+PATH_TO_CSDS_REQUEST_YAML_FILEwith the path to the YAML file that you created in the previous step.

 csds-client \ -service_uri trafficdirector.googleapis.com:443 \ -platform gcp \ -authn_mode auto \ -api_version v2 \ -request_file PATH_TO_CSDS_REQUEST_YAML_FILE